robfatland/zero2x/Z2JH/README.md

 ```

-`echo $VAR_NAME` demonstrates that we got it right.
+`echo $VAR_NAME` shows we got it right.

-Next: Create a 'Service Principal' (an agent who operates on Azure) using Active Directory.
+Next: Create a 'Service Principal' (an agent who operates on Azure) using Azure Active Directory.
+Asking the internet to define a Service Principal is a descent into madness because the topic
+is so overloaded with vagueon. vagueon is defined as incomprehensibly vague jargon.
+For example:

+> Service Principals are identities used by created applications, services, and automation tools to access specific resources.

+For my purposes, for now, a service principal is some kind of robot with permission to do stuff in my Azure subscription.

 ```